SujalChoudhari/OpenRAG/README.md

 ## License

 This project is licensed under the MIT license.
-See the LICENSE file for more information.
+See the LICENSE file for more information.# Innovative-Development-Project